Professor of Law

 Office: LC 2006C

 Secretary: Arlene Susdorf; 419.530.2958

-Associate Professor Kara J. Bruce joined the College of Law in 2010.
+Professor Kara J. Bruce joined the College of Law in 2010.
 She teaches Business Bankruptcy, Secured Transactions, and Commercial Paper.
 Her research focuses on bankruptcy law and procedure.
 She is currently working on a multi-part project examining the use of class actions and other forms of private litigation in consumer bankruptcy cases.
 In the fall of 2013, Professor Bruce served as the Robert M. Zinman Scholar in Residence at the American Bankruptcy Institute in Arlington, Virginia.
 She is a contributing editor to the Bankruptcy Law Letter.

 Before joining the faculty, Professor Bruce worked as an attorney in the Bankruptcy and Restructuring Group of Locke Lord Bissell & Liddell LLP in Chicago, Illinois, where she represented clients in business reorganizations and commercial litigation matters.
 She also maintained an active pro bono practice, handling matters in the fields of consumer bankruptcy, immigration, and appellate law.